 Reverend Mackey was the Executive Secretary for Negro Work of the Diocese (1940-1944) and Archdeacon for Negro Work (1944-1988).
 He was appointed an honorary Archdeacon of the Diocese in 1972.

-In 1940, Reverend Mackey was appointed Executive Secretary of Camp Baskerville part of Holy-Cross-Faith Memorial Episcopal Church in Pawleys Island.
+In 1940, Reverend Mackey was appointed Executive Secretary of Camp Baskervill part of Holy-Cross-Faith Memorial Episcopal Church in Pawleys Island.
 He eventually became a director and member of the Board of Managers.
-Under his leadership the bunk and staff houses, pool facilities, recreation center and the dining hall buildings were built.
+Under his leadership the bunk and staff houses, pool facilities, recreation center, and the dining hall buildings were built.
 In 1976, Bunk House Number Two was dedicated in Reverend Mackey's honor.

 Mackey married the former Naomi Elrita Richardson (1909-1996) of Sumter in 1934.
 Naomi Mackey taught at the Calvary Day School prior to her tenure at Rhett Elementary School.
 She served as Calvary's President of the Woman's Auxiliary, and President of the Negro Branch of the Woman's Auxiliary of the Diocese of South Carolina.
 Mrs. Mackey was also a member and former President of the Gamma Xi Omega Chapter of Alpha Kappa Alpha Sorority and a Golden Life member of the Phillis Wheatley Literary and Social Club.